alexey1607/scalyr-community/guides/zen-and-the-art-of-system-monitoring.md

 ## Summary

 Properly monitoring your systems and setting up thorough alert coverage requires effort.
-But with the right tools, a good understanding of your application stack, and a broad approach that covers problems before, during and after they occur, we expect you'll be monitoring very effectively...
+But with the right tools, a good understanding of your application stack, and a broad approach that covers problems before, during and after they occur, we expect you'll be monitoring very effectively...and sleeping very well.

-...and sleeping very well.
+Are there any monitoring techniques that we've left out here?
+How do you think about the monitoring of your own production systems?
+Let us know in the comments!